Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: INTRODUCTION

 \section{INTRODUCTION}

-Itinerant frustration occurs widely in the hybrid quantum materials with both itinerant electrons and local moments.
-The frustration can come from the original exchange interaction between the local moments, or generated from the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction via the itinerant electrons~\cite{RKKY1,RKKY2}.
-Due to the presence of two distinct degrees of freedom and their interactions, these materials provide an interesting and rich arena for the study of the interplay between the itinerant electrons and the local moments~\cite{ItinerantFrus}.
-The frustrated interactions on the local moments have already brought many interesting physics on themselves~\cite{LBalents2010,LSavary2017,ZhouYi2017}.
-When the quantum phases and/or the magnetic orders of the local moments feedback to the itinerant electrons, more interesting physics could emerge.
-The magnetic order could reconstruct the band structures of the itinerant electrons and generate the non-trivial band structure topology such as the well-known magnetic Weyl semimetal~\cite{MagWeylSemi1,MagWeylSemi2,MagWeylSemi3}.
-The magnetic fluctuations at the magnetic transition can influence the physical properties of the itinerant electrons and often convert them into non-Fermi liquids with distinct transport behaviors~\cite{TransBehaviors1,TransBehaviors2,TransBehaviors3,TransBehaviors4}.
-The nature of the magnetic transition is further modified by the gapless itinerant fermions.
-Moreover, the manipulation of one degree of freedom could influence the physical properties of the other degree of freedom.
-Thus, the interplay between these two distinct degrees of freedom in the hybrid quantum materials could generate rather rich phenomena for both fundamental research and application purpose~\cite{Application}.
+Itinerant frustration occurs often in hybrid quantum materials with both itinerant electrons and local moments.
+The frustration can come from the exchange interaction between local moments, or it can be generated from the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction via itinerant electrons~\cite{RKKY1,RKKY2}.
+Frustrated interactions of local moments are among the most well-studied and attractive models in solid-state physics.
+The frustration refers to the presence of localized magnetic moments interacting through competing exchange interactions, which results in a large degeneracy of the system ground state.
+Frustration often leads to the formation of spin liquids ~\cite{LBalents2010,LSavary2017,ZhouYi2017}, in which spins fluctuate strongly down to a temperature of absolute zero.

+When the quantum phases and the magnetic orders of the local moments feedback to the itinerant electrons, more interesting physics can emerge~\cite{ItinerantFrus}.
+The magnetic order can reconstruct the band structures of itinerant electrons and generate nontrivial band-structure topology such as the well-known magnetic Weyl semimetal~\cite{MagWeylSemi1,MagWeylSemi2,MagWeylSemi3}.
+The magnetic fluctuations can influence the physical properties of itinerant electrons and often convert them into non-Fermi-liquids with distinct transport behaviors~\cite{TransBehaviors1,TransBehaviors2,TransBehaviors3,TransBehaviors4}.
+The nature of the magnetic transition is further modified by gapless itinerant fermions.
+Moreover, the manipulation of one degree of freedom can influence the physical properties of the other degree of freedom.
+Thus, the interplay between itinerant electrons and local moments in hybrid quantum materials could generate rather rich phenomena for both fundamental research and application purposes~\cite{Application}.